 In January 2009, we committed to a restructuring plan intended to realign our cost structure with the then prevailing macroeconomic business conditions.
 The plan eliminated approximately 230 positions or 6% of our global workforce and was substantially completed in the second quarter of fiscal year 2009.
 In the third quarter of fiscal year 2009, we announced a further reduction in our worldwide workforce of up to 200 employees.
 This plan was completed in the fourth quarter of fiscal year 2009.
 These employment terminations occurred in various geographies and functions worldwide.
 In connection with these plans, we recorded \$26 million in one-time employee termination costs during the year ended November 1, 2009.
-As of November 1, 2009, \$24 million of this charge has been paid.
+As of October 31, 2010, this charge had been paid in full.

-In January 2009, we committed to a plan to outsource certain manufacturing facilities in Germany relating to an acquisition completed in fiscal year 2007.
+In January 2009, we committed to a plan to outsource certain manufacturing facilities in Germany.
 During the year ended November 1, 2009, we recorded \$5 million of one-time employee termination costs and \$1 million related to asset abandonment and other exit costs and approximately \$1 million related to excess lease costs in connection with this plan.
-As of November 1, 2009, the one-time employee termination costs had been paid in full.
-The excess lease costs will be paid on a monthly basis over the remaining term of the excess lease.
+As of October 31, 2010, the one-time employee termination costs and. the excess lease costs had been paid in full.

-During fiscal year 2009, we recorded and paid \$1 million of one-time employee termination costs in connection with the departure of our Chief Operating Officer in January 2009.
-In addition, we recognized \$2 million as share-based compensation expense in connection with the employee separation agreement with our former Chief Operating Officer.
+During fiscal year 2009, we recorded and paid \$1 million of one-time employee termination costs and recognized \$2 million as share-based compensation expense in connection with the departure of our former Chief Operating Officer in January 2009.